Two Phases

 Key findings: Noncalcified patients OR 2.50 for CCH improvement.
 67% noncalcified vs 41% calcified improved.

-PMID: 36272924 | Design: Retrospective | n: 47
+PMID: 36272924 | Design: Prospective (per PubMed abstract; primary article not on disk) | n: 47

 Key findings: Calcified patients CAN improve with CCH (-17.5°).
 Contradicts Wymer — needs reconciliation.